DC Sync Attack: The Art of Impersonation

 Adversaries may schedule recurring tasks that leverage saved credentials for persistence or data exfiltration.

-cmdkeyandrunasusage via Sysmon Event ID 1 (process creation). -
+Monitor cmdkey and runas usage via Sysmon Event ID 1 (process creation).

-runas /savecredusage, which is rarely legitimate in enterprise environments. -
+Alert on runas /savecred usage, which is rarely legitimate in enterprise environments.

 Regularly clear old cached credentials with: